zakerytclarke/teapot/index.md

 }
 </style>

-<i>Your customers communicate in natural language... start talking to them that way</i>
+___Your customers communicate in natural language... start talking to them like they do__

 # Solutions
 - Effortlessly schedule appointments